ManShum812/JS-Scanner/README.md

 # Installation and Usage:
 Install Dependencies: Ensure requests is installed (pip install requests).

 Prepare Input File: Create a file named input_urls.txt with the URLs you want to scan, one per line.

 Run the Script: python js.py

 Output: The results will be saved in output_results.txt.

-python wayback.py

 # Contributing
 Let me know if there's anything else you'd like to add or adjust!